solaius/Table_Parser_Tester/CURRENT_STATE.md

 ### General Improvements

 1. **Error Handling and Logging**:
-   - Implement comprehensive error handling for all extractors
+   - ✅ Implement comprehensive error handling for all extractors
-   - Add detailed logging to help diagnose extraction issues
+   - ✅ Add detailed logging to help diagnose extraction issues
    - Create a unified error reporting system in the UI

 2. **Performance Optimization**:
+   - ✅ Implement GPU acceleration for supported extractors
    - Implement caching for extracted tables
    - Add parallel processing for multi-page PDFs
    - Optimize memory usage for large PDFs